goschtl/zope/zope2book/trunk/source/InstallingZope.rst

   $ ~/myzope/instance/bin/zopectl stop

-* Use the UNIX "kill" command against the process id in the "var/Z2.pid" file inside the Zope instance directory::
+* On Unix use the "kill" command against the process id in the "var/Z2.pid" file inside the Zope instance directory::

   $ kill `cat var/Z2.pid`

 Customizing your Zope instance
 ------------------------------

-As of Zope 2.7.0, configuration is no longer done with a mix of environment variables and command line options.
-Instead, the file '$INSTANCE_HOME/etc/zope.conf' contains numerous configuration directives for customization.
-This configuration scheme greatly enhances Zope manageability and configurability.
+Zope's configuration is done via the file '$INSTANCE_HOME/etc/zope.conf'.
+This contains numerous configuration directives for customization.

 The ``zope.conf`` file features extensive inline documentation, which we will not reproduce here.
 Instead, we will give an overview and some